syawqy/money-tracker/README.md

-Here's a comprehensive README.md for your money tracker application:

 # Personal Money Tracker

 A modern, responsive web application for tracking personal finances with features for managing income and expenses, categorizing transactions, and visualizing spending patterns.